-Every local authority in England is expected to complete an individual pupil level census return.
-The AP census will take place on Thursday 19 January 2017.
+Every local authority in England completes an individual pupil level census return.
+The AP census will take place on Thursday 18 January 2018.

-The deadline for the 2017 census return to reach the department is Friday 3 March 2017.
+The deadline for the 2018 census return to reach the department is Friday 2 March 2018.
 Local authorities will want to liaise closely in the weeks running up to the census date to ensure that all appropriate pupils are included and that accurate data is supplied from all providers by the deadline.